 All integrations need the following permission:

-For some GCP integrations, New Relic will also need the following permissions to retrieve data:
+For some GCP integrations, New Relic will also need the following permissions, mainly to collect labels and inventory attributes:

 Integration Permissions Google BigQuery